- Climate Change Impact (Audubon) | +1.5°C - 17% Range Lost | +3.0°C - 52% Range Lost

 Range and Habitat of the Ruffed Grouse

 Ruffed grouse are year-round residents that occur across Canada and the northern half of the United States, especially where snow covers the ground for several months.
 Populations can survive further south along the Rocky and Appalachian mountains, all the way down to Georgia.
-But they are limited in areas lacking the right forest structure or where winter snows do not persist long.
+But they are limited in areas lacking healthy forest structure or where winter snows do not persist long.

 Ideal grouse habitat includes mixed conifer or hardwood forest stands, as well as alder and dogwood swamps or riparian areas.
 Mixed aspen and birch forests are the best habitat for grouse in the Great Lakes states, while forests with maple, cherry, and beech are best in the east.
 Grouse use old farmsteads and apple orchards grown over with thick brush.
 Conifers like spruce, pines, cedar, and hemlock provide thermal cover and safety from predators, and grouse will hide underneath their boughs or perch among them.